The Income Approach Made Simple

 Value of the Business = The projected earnings stream / The capitalization rate

 The Capitalization of Earnings Method gives a clear picture of what the business is worth today and does not rely on assumptions like the Discounted Earnings Method does.
 As such, it is often more applicable to small, privately-held businesses with stable revenues.
-Here are some benefits and disadvantages to this method:
+Here are some benefits and disadvantages of this method:

 - Based on historical performance rather than assumptions